-- Provides free aids and services to people with disabilities to communicate effectively with us, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, other formats) - Provides free language services to people whose primary language is not English, such as: - Qualified interpreters - Information written in other languages
+- Provides free aids and services to people with disabilities to communicate effectively with use, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, other formats) - Provides free language services to people whose primary language is not English, such as: - Qualified interpreters - o Information written in other languages https://ds.phs.org/ewcm/frmExample.do?m=complaintentry&complainttype=customer.

-If you need these services, contact the Presbyterian Customer Service Center at (505) 923-5420, 1-855-592-7737, TTY: 711.
+If you need these services, contact the Presbyterian Customer Service Center at (505) 923-5420, 1-855-592-7737, TTY 711.